Guard Battalion (Estonia)

-Being the capital's largest military formation, the Guard Battalion also has the duty of carrying the watch over the presidential palace and welcoming foreign diplomats and political guests.
+The Guard Battalion also has the duty of carrying the guard of honour at presidential palace and welcoming foreign diplomats and political guests.

 History

-1919-1940
+1919–1940

 The Guard Battalion was first created on 9 January 1919 from a battalion of the Estonian Defense League.
 It served as an auxiliary law enforcement unit in Tallinn that doubled as a ceremonial unit used at funerals and reception ceremonies for foreign guests.
-On 25 February, it was officially renamed to the Guard Battalion.
+On 25 February 1919, it was officially renamed to the Guard Battalion.
 On 1 June of the following year it was renamed to the Tallinn Single Guard Battalion.
+Single Guard Battalion manned the president's Kadriorg Palace honor guard.
+During that time the honor guard was much more larger than today.
+Battalion needed to put 564 men to service for 24 hours.
+Soldiers had 24 hours of service and 24 hours free.
 On 20 May 1939, by order of President Konstantin Päts, 11 January 1928 was declared to be the birthday of the unit.
 On 1 July 1930, the Tallinn Garrison Command and Guard Battalion were formed as an independent institution.
 On 19 April 1940, the battalion was approved a unit flag donated by the Bank of Estonia.
 After the Soviet invasion of Estonia, the unit was moved out of its barracks and phased into the 21st Rifle Regiment.

 Since 1993

-The modern Guard Battalion was reestablished on 22 January 1993 on the basis of the formerly Internal Defense Guard Regiment, which was previously engaged in incarceration services.
+The modern Single Guard Battalion was reestablished on 22 January 1993 on the basis of the formerly Internal Defense Guard Regiment, which was previously engaged in incarceration services.
+December 17 1993, by a decree of that time commander of the Estonian Defence Forces Aleksander Einseln, the A-Company of the Single Guard Battalion was designated as a permanent honor company.
+In the beginning the honor company performed their ceremonial duties in tactical uniform, with the addition of a white belt and white gloves.

+Three different uniforms which represented all military forces (Land force, Air force, Navy) were introduced in 1998 and they were firstly used during the visit of the Slovenian president.

 On 1 May 2003, a battalion known as the Single Guard was renamed the Infantry Training Center before being changed at the outset of 2009 to the Guard Battalion.
+After the structural changes in 2003, the A-Company which performed honor guard and ceremonial duties was liquidated.
+Since then, the entire Guard Battalion personnel participates in the honor guard.

 Since 2014, it has been subordinated to the Sõjaväepolitsei, being part of the Northern Defense District until then.
-In March 2015, it moved to the Estonian Navy's Mine Harbor base.
+In March 2015, it moved to the Estonian Navy's Mine Harbor base, until sometime in early 2022 when the battalion was moved to Paldiski.